Teriyaki Chicken Wings

 • Pour half of the sauce into a large bowl and carefully add the wings to the bowl and gently stir to coat.

-• Place the wings onto a clean baking sheet lined with a rack and put back into the oven and bake for another 15 minutes.
+• Place the wings onto the baking sheet, put them back into the oven, and bake for another 10 to 15 minutes.
 Wings should start to brown a little on the edges.

 • Remove from the oven and coat with the remaining sauce with a small brush.